entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 The value of the external URL (EXTERNAL-IP) should be available within a few minutes.
 You'll use this address for `YOUR-HOST-NAME` in the steps below.

 ::: tip
-NGINX is working correctly if a `404 Not Found` error page is generated when accessing the `YOUR-HOST-NAME` from your browser.
+NGINX is working correctly if a `404 Not Found` NGINX error page is generated when accessing the `YOUR-HOST-NAME` URL from your browser.
 For a more complete test, you can [set up a simple test application](../devops/manage-nginx.md#verify-the-nginx-ingress-install) using your local `kubectl`.
 You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Entando.
 :::

 See the [NGINX AWS Guide](https://kubernetes.github.io/ingress-nginx/deploy/#aws) and [NGINX EKS Guide](https://docs.nginx.com/nginx/deployment-guides/amazon-web-services/ingress-controller-elastic-kubernetes-services/) for more details.

 ### Install the Entando Custom Resource Definitions

-1. Apply the cluster-scoped Custom Resource Definitions (CRDs)
+1. Apply the cluster-scoped Custom Resource Definitions (CRDs).
+This is required only once per cluster.
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/entando/entando-releases/v7.0.0/dist/ge-1-1-6/namespace-scoped-deployment/cluster-resources.yaml
 ```
-This is required only once per cluster.

 2. Create the namespace for the Entando Application
 ```sh